How to find a place to live in Luxembourg

 A few more tips…

 Unfortunately, there are not only nice people on the real estate market.
-Before giving out any personal information or sending pictures of your ID, you should be sure that the other person is not a scam.
+Before giving out any personal information or sending pictures of your ID, you should be sure that the other person is not a scammer.
 Find out when they created their account and what kind of other posts or listings they have online and which details about the property they provide.
-The same goes for real estate agency: look them up online and read their reviews.
-If you’re still not sure, if they are a real agency, you can always ask for their official real estate license.
+The same goes for real estate agencies: look them up online and read their reviews.
+If you’re still not sure if they are a real agency, you can always ask for their official real estate license.

-Maybe you have already friends who live in or near Luxembourg or if you already found a job in Luxembourg, you have future colleagues who you can turn to.
+Maybe you already have friends who live in or near Luxembourg or if you have already found a job in Luxembourg, you have future colleagues whom you can turn to.
 Maybe they know of someone looking for a flatmate or are even renting out an apartment themselves.
 So, don’t hesitate to ask around!

 In the meantime, you can find more information about working and living in Luxembourg on our blog.